-MerleFest, the news release said, has become the primary fundraiser for the WCC Endowment Corporation, paying for scholarships, capital projects and other educational needs.
-This year’s festival, April 27-30, features The Avetts, Sarah Jarosz, Sam Bush and many, many others.
+MerleFest, the news release says, has become the primary fundraiser for the WCC Endowment Corporation, paying for scholarships, capital projects and other educational needs.

-In fact, Scythian brought me to MerleFest, and I’ve never left.
+Scythian brought me to MerleFest.
+I’ve never left.

 For years my wife pleaded with me to attend.
 Wasn’t my thing, I told her.
 Sorry, not interested.
 Several years ago she returned from MerleFest, opened the door, walked in and handed me a CD — Scythian’s “American Shanty.”
 Listen to this, she told me.
 I did, eventually, and I was immediately enthralled.

 Scythian is Celtic and old-world rock finished with a splash of bluegrass.
 A double-shot of energy and high-proof rhythm, from a group of the most genuine people one would ever meet.
 Watch the band live and try to sit still.
 I dare you.